KomMonitor/kommonitor.github.io/docs/migration.md

 indicator.

 #### 8) Update DB to new schema
-Now, with the adapted CSV files, you can perform the update of your KomMonitor DB to the new schema of version 5.0.0.
+Now, with the adapted CSV files, you can perform the update of your KomMonitor DB to a new 5.x.x schema.
 For this purpose, you can simply use a [prepared Liquibase changelog](https://github.com/KomMonitor/db-schema-migration/blob/develop/changelog/).
 Choose the changelog script that fits to your current Data Management API version and the target version.
 Download this file and place it at `/home/user/kommonitor/liquibase/changelog`.
 Make also sure that you have placed your CSV files at `/home/user/kommonitor/liquibase/data`.
 The command listed below performs